Benjamin Booker

-Benjamin Booker (born Benjamin Roderick Evans; June 14, 1989) is an American musician, singer, songwriter and guitarist.
-He cites The Gun Club, Blind Willie Johnson and T. Rex as influences.
-His music was described by the Chicago Tribune as "a raw brand of blues/boogie/soul,", by The Independent as "frenzied guitar-strumming and raw, soulful vocals that are hair-raising in intensity" and by Spin as "bright, furious, explosive garage rock."
+Benjamin Booker (born Benjamin Roderick Evans on June 14, 1989) is an American musician, singer, songwriter and guitarist.
+He cites the Gun Club, Blind Willie Johnson and T. Rex as influences.
+His music was described by the Chicago Tribune as "a raw brand of blues/boogie/soul", by The Independent as "frenzied guitar-strumming and raw, soulful vocals that are hair-raising in intensity", and by Spin as "bright, furious, explosive garage rock."

 Early life

 Benjamin Booker was born in Virginia Beach, Virginia.
 His family relocated to Tampa, Florida, where he attended all-ages DIY punk shows as a teenager.
 He attended Orange Grove Middle School, a magnet school for the performing arts, followed by Hillsborough High School, where he studied in the International Baccalaureate Program.
-He then attended the University of Florida in Gainesville, studying journalism with intentions of going into music journalism.
+He then attended the University of Florida, Gainesville, studying journalism with intentions of going into music journalism.
 After college, he moved to New Orleans to work for a non-profit organization and began playing shows.
 He self-released the four-track EP Waiting Ones in 2012, a collection of "low-fi blues-influenced folk-punk recordings and handclap percussion" that gained the attention of music blog Aquarium Drunkard.
 The track "Have You Seen My Son" eventually landed on Sirius XM satellite radio.
 In 2013, he began touring as an electric duo and signed with ATO Records to produce his debut album.

 Career

 2013–2016: Benjamin Booker

 Booker's self-titled debut album was recorded in December 2013 at The Bomb Shelter, an analog studio in Nashville.
-Produced by Andrija Tokic (Alabama Shakes, Hurray for the Riff Raff), the album was released on August 19, 2014 via ATO Records in the United States and Rough Trade Records in Europe.
-The first single from the album, "Violent Shiver," was released in April 2014.
+Produced by Andrija Tokic (Alabama Shakes, Hurray for the Riff Raff), the album was released on August 19, 2014, via ATO Records in the United States and Rough Trade Records in Europe.
+The first single from the album, "Violent Shiver", was released in April 2014.
 The album received early praise, debuting in the top 10 of Billboard's Alternative Albums and Independent Albums charts and leading to Benjamin Booker being named an "artist you need to know" by Rolling Stone, "the best of what's next" by Paste and a "contender for rock record of the year" by Spin.
 Benjamin Booker also performed on late night television programs Late Night with David Letterman, Conan and Later With Jools Holland.

 Since release, in addition to touring with Jack White and Courtney Barnett, Booker, accompanied by drummer Max Norton and bassist Alex Spoto, has played international headlining tours and performed at a number of festivals.
 In 2013, he performed at FYF Fest, the Newport Folk Festival, the Austin City Limits Music Festival, Voodoo Experience and Lollapalooza, where Rolling Stone named his performance the festival's "best rock star moment... best experienced live and turned up to 11".
 Internationally, he has appeared on the lineups of France's Festival Les InRocks Philips and Australia's St Jerome's Laneway Festival.